irmen/Pyro4/docs/source/tipstricks.rst

 If you're using large annotation chunks, it is advised to clear these fields after use.
 See :ref:`current_context`.

-Before Pyro 4.56, the older method for client code was to create a proxy subclass and override the method :py:meth:`Pyro4.core.Proxy._pyroResponseAnnotations`.
+The older method to do this (before Pyro 4.56) for client code was to create a proxy subclass and override the method :py:meth:`Pyro4.core.Proxy._pyroResponseAnnotations`.
 Pyro calls this method with the dictionary of any annotations received in a response message from the daemon, and the message type identifier of the response message.
+This still works to not break older code.

 For an example of how you can work with custom message annotations, see the :py:mod:`callcontext` example.